Make sure that user accounts that you plan to use have permissions described in the following sections:

 To back up Microsoft Active Directory data, the account must be a member of the Domain Admins group.

-To back up Microsoft Exchange data, the account must be granted Full Access to Microsoft Exchange database and its log files.
+To back up Microsoft Exchange data, the account must have the local Administrator permissions on the machine where Microsoft Exchange is installed.

 The account specified at the Specify Guest Processing Settings step must be configured as follows: